AP® Human Geography Score Calculator 2026

 | 3 | 32+/60 | 3+/7 | 3+/7 | 3+/7 |

-💡 Why Should I Use This AP Human Geography Score Calculator?
+💡 Why Use This AP Human Geography Score Calculator?

-- Instant feedback: See your predicted score in real-time as you practice FRQs and take mock exams.
+- Instant feedback: See your predicted score in real time as you practice MCQ and FRQ sets.

-- Goal setting: Identify exactly how many points you need on each section to reach your target.
+- Goal setting: Estimate how many points you need to hit a target band.

-- Balance strategy: The MCQ and FRQ are equally weighted—this calculator shows the impact of each section.
+- Balance strategy: MCQ and FRQ are equally weighted.